Are you heading to the small Mediterranean island of Malta and just not sure what to do with your time there?

 11. Dine at a Traditional Restaurant

 Traditional Maltese food is a blend of many different cuisines.
-We weren’t too sure what to expect with Maltese cuisine but we were surprised with the variety of choices and emphasis on local, fresh produce.
+We weren’t too sure what to expect with Maltese cuisine but we were surprised by the variety of choices and emphasis on local, fresh produce.

 There were definitely some dishes that stood out more than others.
 Rabbit?
 Horse?
 Hmm.
 One thing we learnt for sure was the Maltese love their bread and cheese.
 But not all cheese, just one particular type of cheese.
 Gbejniet, which is made from either sheep’s or goat’s milk.
 There are many places to sample local cuisine in Malta, after all, you are in their country!
-However, if you’re close by to Silema, head to Ta – Kris to try many local, well-made dishes or Nenu the Artisan Baker in Valletta to try the local bread – the ftira.
+However, if you’re close by to Sliema, head to Ta – Kris to try many local, well-made dishes or Nenu the Artisan Baker in Valletta to try the local bread – the ftira.
 Mmm bread.

 12. Party in Paceville

 €24 for 72 shots anyone?
 If that doesn’t set the scene for what Paceville is all about then I’m not entirely sure what else will.
 Paceville can be found just next to St Julians, a popular spot for tourists visiting Malta.
 However, if partying isn’t your thing and you are older than say 25 years of age then perhaps Paceville isn’t for you.
 Rowdy crowds, western pubs, bucket style drinks – well, you can use your imagination.
-We ventured through here during the day and into the early evening and found it a pleasant place to grab a meal but anything more, prepare yourselves or avoid it all together.
+We ventured through here during the day and into the early evening and found it a pleasant place to grab a meal but anything more, prepare yourselves or avoid it altogether.

 13. Visit the Beautiful Island of Gozo